vaishyavivek/icefish-explorer/README.md

 **Cross Platform**

-<ongoing>One File Manager, one UI, constant across all your devices, Linux and Windows supported, macOS port is under development.
+One File Manager, one UI, constant across all your devices, Linux and Windows supported.

 ---